James Hardy Jnr.: Sporting dogs and genre scenes

+Scottish sporting pictures

 In 1869 Hardy painted the first of his Scottish landscapes, with gillies and Gordon and English setters, for which he is most famous.
 His brother Heywood was an expert animal painter and they collaborated on a few pictures at this time; it is possible that Heywood helped James to become a successful painter of sporting scenes set in Scottish landscapes.
 After 1870 James no longer painted genre pictures, but concentrated almost exclusively on Scottish scenes.
 He lived in Bristol until 1870 when he removed to London with his wife, two sons and two daughters.

 James exhibited nine paintings at the Royal Academy between 1862 and 1886 and 45 paintings at the Society of British Artists between 1853 and 1871.
 He was elected an associate of the Institute of Painters in Water Colours in 1874 and a member in 1877.
 He was elected to the Royal Institute of Oil Painters in 1883 and the Royal West of England Academy in 1889.

 Hardy's best pictures were painted in the 1870s.
 Arguably his best painting is A Young Gillie, with Setters and Dead Game (1877) which is in the Royal Holloway Collection.
 It was bought by Thomas Holloway at Christie's in 1883 (William Lee's sale).
 A reviewer of the Royal Holloway Collection wrote that the dogs in the painting were "beautifully painted, and the sincere friendship between the Gillie and his beautiful dogs, which it is almost an insult to call "dumb animals", makes the painting doubly interesting.
-Hardy died on 24 July 1889 ("exhaustion from melancholia" was the cause of death) at the Holloway Sanatorium, which was named after its benefactor Thomas Holloway.
+Hardy died on 24 July 1889 ("exhaustion from melancholia" was the cause of death) at the Holloway Sanatorium, near Virginia Water, Surrey.